rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 Sets the `loop` state of the video player.

-The `loop`-method accepts a Boolean as a single argument.
-When passed `true` (or when omitted) it will instruct the video player to loop (i.e. restart the current video when it reaches the end).
-When passed `false` it will instruct the video player to _not_ loop the video.
+The `loop` method accepts a Boolean as its single argument.
+When passed `true` (or when omitted), it instructs the video player to loop (i.e., to restart the current video when it reaches the end).
+When passed `false`, it instructs the video player _not_ to loop the video.

 ```js
 // loop a video